 Direct unequal treatment:

-collective bargaining agreements often exclude interns and volunteers, which especially impacts on young people;
+collective bargaining agreements often exclude interns and volunteers, which especially affects young individuals;

 There is no fixed retirement age in Austria, except for civil servants and judges.
-The right to pension payments depends not only on one's age but also on having a certain number of years of contributing employment.
-While early retirement before the officially defined age of retirement is generally possible, monthly pension payments decrease as a result.
+The right to pension payments depends not only on one's age but also on having a certain number of years of employment.
+While early retirement before the official defined age of retirement (in which an individual is entitled to his/her pension) is generally possible, monthly pension payments decrease as a result.

 There was an interesting decision some years ago relating to a 56-year-old pilot who was dismissed on the grounds of his age alone.
-The court denied his claim based on Sec 105 ArbVG because his earnings were too high, so he based his claim on discrimination.
-This was also denied because the notice of termination was dated May 2003, prior to the ratification of the Directive in Austria.
-If the same case were to come to court today, the pilot's termination would probably be seen as discriminatory and ruled invalid.
+The applicant’s claim was denied because the notice of termination was dated prior to the ratification of the Directive in Austria.
+If the same case were to come to court today, the termination would probably be seen as discriminatory and ruled invalid.